 When dental devices satisfy the above conditions to be grouped in one DGT application, the device name listed on the SMDR upon approval will be based on the dental grouping term used.
 The descriptor of the DGT will be used as the description of intended use on SMDR.
 The individual models will be listed on the SMDR as per product name (device label) under the section "Model Info".

 LIST OF DENTAL GROUPING TERMS (DGT) AND RESPECTIVE DESCRIPTORS

-The list of DGT and respective descriptors are only applicable to Class A only and Class B only dental devices.
+The list of DGT and respective descriptors are only applicable to R2 ▶--◀ Class B dental devices only.